DonQueso89/LBCS/README.md

 makes the backend available at `9999` and the ledserver at `8888`

 The ledserver has a simple HTML UI which simulates the changes applied to the board.

+## Deployment

+### ledserver

+The ledserver is available as a Python package on [pypi](https://pypi.org/project/lbcs/) and should be installed on an RPI together with the libraries for controlling the ledstrips.

+(on the RPI)

+- `sudo pip3 install adafruit-circuitpython-neopixel`
+- `pip3 install lbcs`
+- run the server with `lbcs-server --config_file <abs-path-to-config>`

+If no custom config file is provided, [the example config](./ledserver/lbcs/example_config.ini) is used.

+### backend

+We currently deploy the backend to Azure App Service manually.

+`az webapp up` for (re)deployment
+`az webapp config appsettings set --settings K=V` for env var configuration

+### mobile client

+TODO